Azure/enterprise-azure-policy-as-code/Docs/quick-start.md

 # Getting Started

+EPAC scripts can be installed in the following ways:

+* Install the `EnterprisePolicyAsCode` module from the [PowerShell marketplace](https://www.powershellgallery.com/packages/EnterprisePolicyAsCode).
+This is the recommended approach documented in step 3 below.
+* Copy the source code from the [EPAC GitHub repository](https://github.com/Azure/enterprise-azure-policy-as-code).
+The process is described in [Alternate Script Installation](clone-github.md) page.
+That process replaces step 4 below.

 ## EPAC Quick Start

 In this quick start you can get set up with EPAC and use it to extract the policies and assignments in your own environment.
 From that point you can either choose to let EPAC manage the policies or look at some of the more advanced features allowing you to complete a gradual rollout.